-Mid-to-long-term Business Plan

-Business

-Materiality Pillars

-Solving Social and

-Foundation

-Materiality Pillars

-Respecting Human Resources and their Active Participation

-Fostering Trust with Stakeholders

-Company

-Value Creation Story

-Mid-to-long-term Business Plan

-Governance and Finance

-Mid- to-long-term Business Plan Beyond the OCEAN

-From Manufacturing to Value Creation

-Envisioning our mid-to-long-term growth, we will first enhance our "foundation".
+Mid- to-long-term Business Plan Beyond the OCEAN From Manufacturing to Value Creation Envisioning our mid-to-long-term growth, we will first enhance our "foundation".
 It is important to recognize the links between our company, society, the environment, and our business in order to prevent negative impacts and create positive value.
 The key to this is our employees.
 Through our "Human resources strategy to realize our PURPOSE," we will empower our employees and create value through our diverse technologies, thereby maximizing our business strategy to achieve "Co-growth in sales and profits".
 Our business strategy is to further enhance the profitability of our core stamping business by reducing weight and introducing high-valueadded products into the electrified vehicles sector, and to deepen ties with key customers.
 In the valve business and plastic molding business, we will utilize our sealing, soundproofing and vibration-proofing technologies to boldly develop the electrified vehicles market with not only car manufacturers but also mega-suppliers.
 We will also actively take on challenges outside the mobility field, leveraging our core technologies to build the pillars of the next generation from scratch through products that solve social issues.
 Through these mid- to-long-term strategies, we will be able to create value in both financial and non-financial sectors.
 They are also consistent with our materiality about sustainability and are integrated into our management objectives.
 The market environment is changing dramatically, and the market environment and growth scenario may not be as anticipated.
 To survive in these times, we recognize the importance of resilience, which enables us to flexibly overcome any changes in the environment.
 The current long-term strategy incorporates elements such as utilizing diverse human resources, expanding business sectors, fostering trust with stakeholders, and applying appropriate financial standards, all of which lead to resilience.
 We will also pursue a new era of risk management, in which we quickly recognize risks and opportunities, overcome weaknesses and bolster strengths, and manage things in an integrated manner.

+Materiality Pillars

+Solving Social and Customer Issues Through Products

+Materiality Pillars

+Respecting Human Resources and their Active Participation

+Fostering Trust with Stakeholders

+Environmental Load

 Increase resilience

 Becoming a company that continues to grow through adversity by improving its ability to adapt to any environmental change

 Diverse human resources are active

-Improve ability to adapt to environmental change Challenging spirit for change
+- · Improve ability to adapt to environmental change

+- · Challenging spirit for change

-Creating an environment where everyone can be active
+- Creating an environment where everyone can be active

-· Diversification of customers and products in the mobility sector

-Creating new businesses that solve social problems
+Expansion of business sectors - Diversification of customers and products in the mobility sector - Creating new businesses that solve social problems

-Expansion of business sectors

-Fostering trust with stakeholders Colleagues who share and enhance a common purpose Business partners who can co-exist and prosper while helping each othe Have a constructive dialogue with shareholders and investors Appropriate financial level Financial position to withstand major change Improve efficiency by being aware of the cost of capital even for growth investments
+Fostering trust with stakeholders - Colleagues who share and enhance a common purpose - Business partners who can co-exist and prosper while helping each other - Have a constructive dialogue with shareholders and investors

+Appropriate financial level - Financial position to withstand major change - Improve efficiency by being aware of the cost of capital even for growth investments

+Risk management

-Risk management Comprehensively view risks and opportunities globally and implement PDCA cycles
+Comprehensively view risks and opportunities globally and implement PDCA cycles

-Financial value targets Improve capital efficiency and achieve sustainable growth FY2022 results FY2026 targets FY2030 targets Sales 191.2 billion yen 210.0 billion yen Sustained growth Ratio of operating income to sales 4.9% 7 % or more 10% or more ROE 7.0% 8% or more 10% or more Non-financial value targets Business value targets Solve social and customer issues through products Main Sales ratio for electrified vehicles FY2026 targets FY2030 targets business (Our calculations) 50 % 70% New business No. of new products and services launched (from FY2023) 15 {cases} 35 {cases} Empow nability value targets er employees to achieve sustainable growth FY2026 targets FY2030 targets Human capital Employee engagement Establish mid- and long-term targets after first survey implementation in FY202 30% reduction 50% reduction (Scope 1 and 2, group, compared to FY2019) Natural capital CO 2 emissions 31 Pacific Industrial Co., Ltd. Integra
+Financial value targets

+Improve capital efficiency and achieve sustainable growth

+FY2022 results FY2030 targets

+Sales 191.2 billion yen 210.0 billion yen Sustained growth

+Ratio of operating income to sales 4.9% 7 % or more 10 % or more

+ROE 7.0% 8% or more 10% or more

+Non-financial value targets